Low Pay Commission (National Minimum Wage) Bill

 Overview

-This bill mandates the Secretary of State to set a target for the Low Pay Commission to increase the National Minimum Wage (NMW) faster than median earnings over a five-year period.
-The Commission must report on progress and can create taskforces to address low pay in specific sectors, potentially recommending sector-specific minimum wage increases above the national rate.
+This bill mandates the Secretary of State to set a target for the Low Pay Commission (LPC) to increase the National Minimum Wage (NMW) faster than median earnings over a five-year period.
+The LPC must report on progress and, if the target is unattainable, propose solutions.
+The bill also empowers the LPC to form taskforces to address low pay in specific sectors.

 Description